 Ingredients

 - Cane sugar - I like using cane sugar for most syrups because it's very neutral in flavor but less processed than classic white sugar.
+You could use other sugars like brown sugar or maple syrup, but they will overpower the vanilla slightly.

 - Water - The syrup is made with water and sugar in a 1:1 ratio.
+Use filtered water for the best flavor whenever possible.

 Variations and Substitutions